WilliamTjonndal/IT3212/assignment4/Group 25.md

 `SVM` achieved an accuracy of 62.0%.
 From the confusion matrix in figure 22, we notice that `SVM` struggles with predicting glacier vs mountain and buildings vs street.

+Hyperparameters: We decided to use the default `C` value, `C = 1`, as the documentation argues it is a reasonable choice.

 #### Random forest

 `Random forest` is a reliable ensemble method that works very well with hand-crafted features like HOG and LBP because it naturally handles high-dimensional inputs and nonlinear relationships without extra preprocessing.
 Its interpretability and resistance to overfitting make it a strong baseline for comparing different feature extraction settings.\